-So how can you protect your restaurant from becoming a revolving door?
+So how can restaurant job descriptions protect your restaurant from becoming a revolving door?

 The trick is to write the right restaurant job posting.
-The right posting will attract the right people, and the right people are more likely to identify with your brand, feel happier at work, and stay part of your team longer.
+When restaurant job descriptions are well-written, the postings attract the right people, and the right people are more likely to identify with your brand, feel happier at work, and stay part of your team longer.

 Before you sit down to draft your next posting, here is what you need to know: